99 Herculis

 The secondary component, 99 Herculis B, is fainter by 3.35 magnitudes compared to the primary.
-It is a K-type main sequence star with a classification of K4 V. With 46% of the mass of the Sun, it has 74% of the Sun's radius but shines with just 14% of the Sun's luminosity.
+It is a K-type main sequence star with a classification of K4 V. With 46% of the mass of the Sun, it is 67% of the radius of the Sun but shines with just 19% of the Sun's luminosity.

 Images from the Herschel Space Observatory show that a disk of dusty debris is orbiting the barycenter at an average radius of 120 AU.
 Oddly, the disk appears to be misaligned with the orbital plane of the binary system.
 This may be the result of an interaction within another star system some time in the past.
 Most of the disk emission appears to be caused by icy objects having a diameter of 10 cm or less, with a net mass of about ten times the mass of the Earth.